 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-The swollen joints from arthritis can cause quite a bit of pain and limit your ability to move.
+Swollen joints from arthritis can cause pain and limit your ability to move.
 If you have arthritis, you probably want as many pain relief options as possible.

-The main pain-relieving ingredients in arthritis creams are salicylates, counterirritants, and capsaicin.
+The main pain relieving ingredients in arthritis creams are:

-Salicylates reduce inflammation (swelling and irritation).
-This helps decrease pressure and pain in the joints.
+Salicylates reduce inflammation (swelling and irritation), which helps decrease pressure and pain in the joints.